 4. Flexibility to move

 Being a renter mean you can move if and when you want.
 The choice and the flexibility are yours.
 There’s no worrying about putting a home on the market, dropping property values or buying a new home and mortgage in the new location.
 You only need to pack and go.

 That freedom may have come in handy for people who wanted to move to less populated places at the start of the COVID-19 pandemic but then returned to big cities last year.

 Traveling, too, is easier for renters.

-You put your mail on hold, lock the door and be on your way.
+You put your mail on hold, lock the door and get on your way.

 Since renters typically aren’t responsible for maintenance, they don’t need to arrange for someone to house-sit or mow the lawn while they are gone.